tomas-fryza/avr-course/labs/04-lcd/README.md

 > The figure above was created by online [LCD Display Screenshot Generator](http://avtanski.net/projects/lcd/).
 >

 8. Use the PB2 pin to control the backlight of the LCD screen.
-Create a new library function for this purpose.
+(Optionaly: Create a new library function for this purpose.)

 <a name="part4"></a>

 ## Part 4: Stopwatch

 1. Use Timer/Counter2 16-ms overflow and update the stopwatch LCD value approximately every 100&nbsp;ms (6 x 16 ms = 100 ms) as explained in the previous lab.
 Display tenths of a second and seconds `00:seconds.tenths`.
+Let the stopwatch counts from `00:00.0` to `00:59.9` and then starts again.

    ![LCD screenshot](images/screenshot_lcd_seconds.png)